 The Singlefold AS Ramp is lightweight and can be used effectively to provide easy access to a raised porch, landing, curb, platform, etc.

-The ramp is relatively light and quite portable, so it can be used on site to offer access to different levels.
+The ramp is relatively light and quite portable, so it can be used on site to offer access to elevated areas of the home.

-This is a great temporary ramp that can be folded up and moved to whenever it is needed.
-It is also well-suited for loading in your vehicle for us anywhere on the go.
+This is a great temporary ramp that can be folded up and moved to wherever it is needed.
+It is also well-suited for loading in your vehicle for use anywhere on the go.

 Trifold AS Ramp

-The Trifold AS Ramp is a portable ramp that can provide access to slightly higher elevations such as landing that typically takes traversing a few steps to reach, taller entrances, the back of an SUV, etc. thanks to its longer lengths offered (up to 10’).
+The Trifold AS Ramp is a portable ramp that can provide access to slightly higher elevations such as a landing that typically takes traversing a few steps to reach, taller entrances, the back of an SUV, etc. thanks to its longer lengths offered (up to 10’).